AvishayYanay/scapi/doc/source/install.rst

    a.
 Add ScapiWin-{version}.jar.
    b.
 Add bcprov-{version}.jar.
    c.
 Add commons-exec-1.2.jar.

-2. Configure build path: go to Source tab and locate the Native Library Location section.
+2. Configure build path: go to build path, Libraries tab, expand the ScapiWin jar that just added, Edit the 'Native Library Location' with the path of the suitable DLLs directory inside the 'assets' directory.

    a.
 Add the lib folder where you have the Miracl, Crypto++, NTL and OpenSSL precompiled DLLs.
 3. Place the msvcp100.dll and msvcr100.dll in [C:]\Windows\System32 folder if they are missing there.